 We also use the SendBird service to send you push messages or so-called in-app messages to your end device.
 If you use our app via a push-enabled end device, you can consent to receiving "push notifications".
-In doing so, your terminal device will be assigned a pseudonymous Device Token ID, a unique connection number generated from the Device ID, which we can use to address the push notifications or in-app messages to you.
-You can change your consent to be notified by push messages at any time in the settings in the app.
+In doing so, your end device is assigned a pseudonymized Device Token ID, a unique connection number generated from the device ID, by means of which we can address the push notifications or in-app messages to you.
+The processing of possible personal data is carried out in accordance with Art.
+6 para.
+1 lit. a) DS-GVO.
+You can change the consent to the notification by push messages at any time in the settings in the app.

 15. Use of data for research purposes

-You have the option to provide your data for medical research.
-The sole purpose of medical research is to improve the detection, treatment and prevention of disease.
-Your data would be used for many different research purposes in the spirit of broad public benefit.
-At this stage, not all future medical research content can be described.
-Therefore, your data may be used for research questions that cannot be foreseen today.
+You have the option of providing your data (in pseudonymized form) for medical research, the basis for which is Art.
+9 (2) a) DS-GVO.
+Medical research serves exclusively to improve the detection, treatment and prevention of diseases.
+Your data would be used for many different research purposes in the sense of a broad benefit for the general public.
+At this time, not all future medical research content can be described.
+Thus, your data may be used for research questions that cannot be foreseen today.
 For this purpose, your patient data shall be stored for 10 years from the time of your consent.

 Your patient data may be made available by universities, research institutes and research companies upon request for medical research purposes.
 Your data may only be used by the recipient for the predetermined and requested research purpose and may not be passed on for other purposes.
-In order to protect your data in the best possible way, the data will only be passed on pseudonymously in such a way that the data can no longer be assigned to your person or only with disproportionately great effort by the recipient.
-We would like to draw your attention to the fact that with every collection, storage and transmission of data within the framework of research projects with patient data, there is a residual risk of traceability to your person through the inclusion of further information, e.g. from the Internet or social networks.
-This is particularly the case if you publish genetic or other health data on the internet, e.g. for genealogical research.
+In order to protect your data in the best possible way, the data will only be passed on pseudonymized in such a way that the data can no longer be assigned to your person or only with disproportionate effort by the recipient.
+We would like to draw your attention to the fact that there is a residual risk of traceability to your person whenever data is collected, stored and transmitted within the scope of research projects involving patient data by adding further information, e.g. from the Internet or social networks.
+This is particularly the case if you publish genetic or other health data on the Internet, e.g. for genealogical research.

-Your consent to the disclosure of your data for research purposes is voluntary.
-You may revoke your consent to the scientific use of your data, in whole or in part, at any time without giving reasons and without adverse consequences by sending a message to .
+Your consent to the sharing of your data for research purposes is voluntary.
+You may revoke your consent to the scientific use of your data, in whole or in part, at any time without giving reasons and without adverse consequences by sending a message to Datenschutz@goreha.com.

-You have the following rights in relation to us in respect of personal data relating to you:
+You have the following rights with respect to us regarding personal data concerning you:

-If you wish to exercise your aforementioned rights, you can contact Datenschutz@goreha.com at any time.
+If you wish to exercise your aforementioned rights, you can contact Datenschutz@goreha.com at any time for this purpose.